-The James Garfield Presidential Dollar was released into circulation on November 17, 2011.
+The James Garfield Presidential Dollar (Buy on eBay) was released into circulation on November 17, 2011.
 This marked the 20th release of the series honoring the former Presidents, and wrapped up the fifth year of the series.

 Prior to being elected president, James A. Garfield was elected to the Ohio state senate and elected to the U.S. Congress, where he would serve for 18 years.
 He would only serve as the President of the United States for a brief 200 days, the second shortest tenure after William Henry Harrison.
 Just four months into his term, he was shot while entering a railroad station in Washington, D.C.
 One of the bullets would remain lodged near his spine and cause him to become increasingly ill until he eventually died 80 days later.